mskd12/libsnark/README.md

 libsnark: a C++ library for zkSNARK proofs
 ================================================================================

-Note: The [jsnark_interface](https://github.com/akosba/jsnark) is modified to create two executables `prover` and `verifier` for demo purposes. `prover` contains the proof generation and circuit generation logic and outputs proof, public input and verification key. `verifier` verifies the generated proof using the verification key and public input.
-(In practice, circuit generation will need to be seperated out.)
+Note: The [jsnark_interface](https://github.com/akosba/jsnark) is modified to create two executables `prover` and `verifier` for demo purposes.
+The `prover` executable contains the circuit and proof generation logic; outputs proof, public input and verification key.
+The `verifier` executable verifies the generated proof using the verification key and public input.

+**In practice, circuit generation will need to be seperated out.**

 --------------------------------------------------------------------------------
 Authors and contacts